MikroElektronika/mikrosdk_click_v2/clicks/haptic/DETAILS.md

 ### Application Init

-> Configures the click board in Audio-to-Vibe mode.
+> Configures the Click board in Audio-to-Vibe mode.

 ```c